deepak-bala/basho_docs/source/riakee/cookbooks/Multi-Data-Center-Replication-Operations-New.md

 **fullsync max_fssource_cluster**

 The ‘max_fssource_cluster’ is the hard limit of fullsync workers that will be running on the source side of a cluster across all nodes on that cluster for a fullsync to a sink cluster.
 This means if one has configured fullsync for two different clusters, both with a max_fssource_cluster of 5, 10 fullsync workers can be in progress.
 This value defaults to 5.
 Only affects nodes on the source cluster on which this parameter is defined via the configuration file or command line.
+This value can be made persistent via the `max_fssource_cluster` configuration variable in app.config.
+See the Configuration guide for more information.

-Example: Example: ***TODO*** move to configuration section {max_fssource_cluster, 5}
+Example:

 * *Syntax* `riak-repl fullsync max_fssource_cluster <value>`
 * *Default* 5